 User Permissions

-In this release, the "Analytics Permissions" section in "Roles Management" has been renamed to "Reporting."
-Under the new "Reporting" heading you will now find two permissions: "View Analytics Page" and "Create Custom Reports."
+In this release, the “Analytics Permissions” section in Roles Management has been renamed “Reporting.”
+Under “Reporting,” users now have two permissions: "View Analytics Page" and "Create Custom Reports."

 Reporting Permissions

-Permission Name | What It Enables |
+| Permission Name | What It Enables |

-View Analytics Page | Provides access to view and edit all prebuilt (canned) reports under Reporting > Analytics. |
+| View Analytics Page | Provides access to view and edit all prebuilt reports under Reporting > Analytics |

-Create Custom Reports | Provides access to create, edit, and save custom reports under Reporting > Custom Reporting. |
+| Create Custom Reports | Provides access to create, edit, and save custom reports under Reporting > Custom Reporting |

 Default Behavior for Service Admin

-As a Service Admin user, you will automatically have access to both "View Analytics" and "Custom Reporting."
-This permission for Service Admin cannot be edited/removed.
+Service Admin users automatically have access to both "View Analytics" and "Create Custom Reports."
+This access cannot be edited or removed for the Service Admin role.

 Default Behavior for Technicians